sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/partIII.md

+<a name="top"></a>
+# :computer: Contributing To Nextcloud Introductory Workshop
+# Part III

 :tada: Congratulations on working on your first contribution to Nextcloud! :tada:

 If you enjoyed this session and would like to continue contributing there are monthly meetups from both [Nextcloud](https://www.meetup.com/nextcloud-berlin/) and [Open Source](https://www.meetup.com/opensourcediversity/) Diversity where you are welcome to join, continue working on your pull request ask questions and meet other contributors :woman: :man:

+<img src="https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/blob/master/images/meetup.svg" alt="drawing" width="100"/>

 We wish you much success with your onwards journey contributing to Open Source :mortar_board:

-<img src="https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/blob/master/images/meetup.svg" alt="drawing" width="100"/>

 ***